Alexandria Ocasio-Cortez: Environment

 Ocasio-Cortez speaks on a Green New Deal in front of the Capitol Building in February 2019.

 Ocasio-Cortez has called for "more environmental hardliners in Congress", calling climate change "the single biggest national security threat for the United States and the single biggest threat to worldwide industrialized civilization".
-Referring to a recent United Nations report indicating that the effects of climate change could become irreversible unless carbon emissions are reined in within the next 12 years, she has argued that global warming must be addressed immediately to avert human extinction.
+Referring to a 2018 United Nations report indicating that the effects of climate change could become irreversible unless carbon emissions are reined in within 12 years of the report's publication, she has argued that global warming must be addressed immediately to avert human extinction.

 Ocasio-Cortez's environmental plan, the Green New Deal, advocates for the United States to transition to an electrical grid running on 100% renewable energy and to end the use of fossil fuels within ten years.
 The changes, estimated to cost roughly $2.5 trillion per year, would be financed in part by higher taxes on the wealthy.
-She has said she has an "open mind" about nuclear power's role in the Green New Deal, but has been criticized for ignoring it in her proposals for the deal.
+She has said she has an open mind about nuclear power's role in the Green New Deal.

-In 2024, Ocasio-Cortez, supported by Bowman and Sanders, introduced the "Green New Deal for Public housing", a plan to fund the New York City Housing Authority (NYCHA) and help it transition to clean energy.
+In 2024, Ocasio-Cortez, supported by Bowman and Sanders, introduced the "Green New Deal for Public Housing", a plan to fund the New York City Housing Authority (NYCHA) and help it transition to clean energy.

+In 2026, Ocasio-Cortez partnered with More Perfect Union to film a documentary about reports of contaminated well water near a Meta AI data center in Morgan County, Georgia, whose construction began in 2018.
+She suggested she was opposed to these data centers due to their environmental harm, saying she would support a national congressional inquiry and that some Morgan County residents had been forced to "ship water to their house [in a rural area] in order to cook and bathe themselves".
+She also said that AI data centers could adversely affect water supplies across entire states and criticized lobbyists who dismissed the problem as an "urban legend" or refused to acknowledge it.
+Locals said they had not had clean drinking water since construction of the data center began in 2018.
+To illustrate her concerns, Ocasio-Cortez brought two jars of dirty water from private citizens' wells in Morgan County to a hearing with United States Environmental Protection Agency (EPA) officials; after the hearing, EPA officials promised to investigate the issue.